The Information Guide was created by the Cincinnati Reds to assist Guests during their visits to Great American Ball Park.

 Also on the façade are the retired microphones of Waite Hoyt, Joe Nuxhall and Marty Brennaman.
 Retired in 2007, these microphones symbolize three of the great radio broadcasters that have called Reds games throughout the years.

 Were you caught on camera?
 Fans that participate in selected pregame and in-game promotions at Great American Ball Park are able to purchase the footage shown on the video boards for just $27.
 Once available, a downloadable link will be sent via email for you to share your special moment with family and friends.
 Please visit reds.com/memories to order or call the Promotional Events department at (513) 765-7100 for more information.
-Not all video board footage is recorded, so please be sure to ask a Promotional Events representative if your special moment will be available.
+Not all video board footage is recorded, so please be sure to ask a Promotional Events representative if your special moment will

 More Info »